Synthesis-ASU-TML/tel/README.md

 <li><p>Turn on your pre-flashed M5 stick by holding down the button on left side for 5-6 seconds (see illustration below).
 After it turns on, you will know if it flashed as the display will illuminate and indicate X,Y,Z data for the sensors.</p>
 <img src = "http://m5edu.com/wp-content/uploads/2019/04/LPD190009-M5Core-M5Stick-C_002.png" width = 50% height = 50%>
 </li>
 <li>Your M5 will now be searching for Wireless networks it already knows.
 It will not know any wireless networks after it has been flashed.
 If it has not found a wireless network after ~2 minutes, it will make its own network.
-It will be called something like "M5Stick....".
+It will be called something like <code>M5Stick....</code>.
 Connect to that network.
 </li>
-<li>Once you are connected, open up a browser and enter the following address: "192.168.1.1".
+<li>Once you are connected, open up a browser and enter the following address: <code>192.168.1.1</code>.
 This will take you to a webpage where you can enter your info.</li>
  <li>First go to WIFI settings and enter the 2.5ghz router SSID and the password.
 Click save.
 Return to main menu.</li>
   <li>Navigate to OSC settings.
 Enter your computer's IP address.
 Click save.
 Return to Main Menu.</li>
 <li>Click save settings.
 Power cycle your M5 stick.
-You should see on the top line of the display "OSC SEND: " follow by your IP address on the WIFI router.
+You should see on the top line of the display <code>OSC SEND: </code> follow by your IP address on the WIFI router.
 Congrats, your M5 is set up!</li>
 </ol>
 </ol>
   <h2>TEL KIT Instruments</h2>
-  <p>Navigate on this page to <a href ="release.html">releases</a>.
-Download sourcecode.zip.
-This will contain something called a Max Project.
-Unzip the file to your Desktop, Documents, or somewhere memorable.
-Open files until you get to "Summer-Workshop-2021", then open the file "TEL-Summer".
-In there you will find TEL-Summer.maxproj.
+  <p>Navigate on this page to <a href ="https://github.com/Synthesis-ASU-TML/tel/releases">releases</a>.
+Click on <code>Assets</code> and download the <code>Source code zip</code>.
+Unzip the file to your Desktop, Documents, or somewhere memorable.</p>

+  </p>Open files until you get to "Summer-Workshop-2021", then open the file "TEL-Summer".
+In there you will find <code>TEL-Summer.maxproj</code>.
 Open that and begin!
 If your M5 is turned on, you should be ready to go.</p>